 \subsection{An It\^o formula for rough flows}

-With a view to identifying stochastic and rough flows in section \ref{SubsectionStochRoughFlows}, we prove here an elementary It\^o formula that does not seem to have been largely emphasized in the literature.
-As a matter of fact, theorem \ref{ThmItoFormula} below states that any $\frac{1}{p}$-H\"older path in a Banach space satisfies an It\^o formula, outside the setting of rough or controlled paths.
-To state and prove it, we need to recall Feyel and de la Pradelle sewing lemma \cite{FDlP06}, that can be seen as a precursor of the construction theorem for flows, theorem \ref{ThmConstructingFlows}, and is actually an additive version of this non-commutative result.
-We denote here by $\textrm{E}$ a Banach space.
+With a view to identifying stochastic and rough flows in Section \ref{SubsectionStochRoughFlows}, we prove here an elementary It\^o formula analogue to Friz and Hairer's It\^o formula in \cite{FH14}.
+As a matter of fact, Theorem \ref{ThmItoFormula} below states that any $\frac{1}{p}$-H\"older path in a Banach space satisfies an It\^o formula, outside the setting of rough or controlled paths.
+To state and prove it recall Feyel and de la Pradelle sewing lemma \cite{FDlP06}, that can be seen as a precursor of the construction theorem for flows, Theorem \ref{ThmConstructingFlows}.
 Given a partition $\pi_{ts} = \{s=s_0<s_1<\cdots<s_{n-1}<s_n=t\}$ of an interval $[s,t]$, and an $\textrm{E}$-valued $2$-index map $z = (z_{ts})_{0\leq s\leq t\leq T}$, set

 \begin{thm}[\cite{FDlP06}] {\sf Let $\big(z_{ts}\big)_{0\leq s\leq t\leq T}$ be an $\textrm{E}$-valued $2$-index continuous map to which one can associate some positive constants $c_1$ and $a>1$ such that